cohure/CHR2025-website/content/cfp.md

 ### Anonymity period

 The anonymity period runs until the notification of acceptance (September 18).
-Preprints can be published after this date.
+To support double-blind review, authors are asked not to promote their submissions publicly (e.g. via social media, blogs, or mailing lists) during this period.
+However, CHR recognizes the importance of early visibility, particularly for early-career researchers and interdisciplinary collaborations.
+Authors may post preprints (e.g., on arXiv, Zenodo, HAL, institutional repositories) prior to submission, provided they do not link to these from the anonymized paper.

+Reviewers will be instructed to ignore any external identifiers and focus strictly on the anonymized submission.
+We also encourage empirical feedback: reviewers will be asked if they believe they can identify the authors and why, to help us assess how anonymity functions in practice.

 ### Questions?